gotd/teled/README.md

 # teled

-WIP Telegram Server in Go.
+WIP Telegram Server in Go, based on [gotd](https://github.com/gotd/td).

 Able to log in, starting sequence is completed until `contacts.resolveUsername#f93ccba3` for user `tdhbcfiles`, which should be "Favorites", then client coredumps.